-- Financial Templates by Stilson - This Excel workbook has a 24 month profit and loss (P&L) statement, creates a break-even analysis, a cash flow projection, and a balance sheet from the data you enter into the P&L. It also includes a loan calculator.
-You can begin to learn how to use this in our “Get Your Finances in Order” Workshop, but the best way to build out these financial statement for your business is in one-on-one sessions with a business advisor.
+- Financial Templates by Stilson - This Excel workbook has a 24-month profit and loss (P&L) statement, creates a break-even analysis, a cash flow projection, and a balance sheet from the data you enter into the P&L. It also includes a loan calculator.
+You can begin to learn how to use this in our “Get Your Finances in Order” Workshop, but the best way to build out these financial statements for your business is in one-on-one sessions with a business advisor.
 You can sign up for your first advising session here.

 Resources By Topic:

 General | News/Media | Inventions/Intellectual Property | Trademarks/Copyrights | Import/Export | Financing | Business Planning | Government | Legal/Taxes | Human Resources/Payroll | California Businesses | Documents/Forms | Other

 Checklist for Starting a Business in Humboldt – Tips and tricks for starting a business in Humboldt County.

 Business.USA.Gov - Official business tools and resources of the U.S. Government.